 Context.
 The EMPOWER project aims to encourage and enable active end-user participation for local energy trading and related services in the distribution grid.
 To this end, a new market player role titled "Smart Energy Service Provider" (SESP) has been defined.
 SESP engages the local community, involves various agents towards energy and flexibility trading, optimizes market operations and creates value that can be translated to novel business models.
-SESP manages all its operations by means of an integrated cloud-ICT platform that facilitates communication and trading between agents.
+SESP manages all its operations by means of an integrated cloudplatform ICT that communication and trading between agents.